Rudy Fernández (basketball): Denver Nuggets (2011–2012)

-Return to Real Madrid (2012–present)
+Return to Real Madrid (2012–2024)

 On 4 July 2012 Fernández returned to Real Madrid by signing a three-year deal worth 9 million euros net income.
 In May 2014, alongside his teammate Sergio Rodríguez, he was named to the All-EuroLeague First Team of the EuroLeague, the second consecutive in his career.

 On 14 August 2014 he signed a three-year extension with Real Madrid, to stay in the club until 2018.
 In May 2015, he was chosen to the All-EuroLeague Second Team for his performance during the season.
 Real Madrid won the EuroLeague 2014–15 season championship, after defeating Olympiacos, by a score of 78–59 in the final game.
 Real Madrid finished the season winning the Spanish League 2014–15 season championship, after a 3–0 series sweep in the ACB finals against Barcelona.
 With that trophy, they finished the season having won the triple crown.

 In May 2018, Real Madrid won the 2017–18 EuroLeague championship, after defeating Fenerbahçe Doğuş in the final game with 85–80.
 Over 30 EuroLeague games, Fernández averaged 7.5 points, 2.6 assists and 2.4 rebounds per game.
 One month later, the club won the Spanish league after a 3–1 series win against Baskonia.
-Ferández was named MVP of the finals.
+Fernández was named MVP of the finals.

 On 2 July 2018 he signed a two-year extension with Real Madrid, to stay in the club until 2020.

+On 16 August 2024, Fernández retired from basketball.

 National team career

+Junior national team

 Fernández has been participating in international basketball competitions since he was sixteen years old.
 He played at the FIBA Europe Under-16 Championship and at the FIBA Europe Under-18 Championship with the Spain national junior teams.